 As previously announced, on March 14, 2022, we detected that an unauthorized party gained access to our systems.
 After securing our network and concluding our investigation, we found that the data exfiltrated during the incident included personal information of our team members.
 We have notified individuals whose personal information was involved and offered them credit monitoring services.
 We have also provided notification regarding the incident to the appropriate regulatory authorities.
 A consolidated class action lawsuit has been filed in the United States District Court for the Northern District of Ohio against the Company over the incident.
+The parties have reached a settlement in principle in the lawsuit, which the district court preliminarily approved on March 14, 2023, and finally approved on August 2, 2023.
 Based on our ongoing assessments, the incident has not had a significant financial or operational impact and has not had a material impact on our business, operations or financial results.

 The discussion below is structured to separately discuss the Consolidated Statement of Income, Business Segments, and Liquidity and Capital Resources.
 The term "year" and references to specific years refer to the applicable fiscal year.
-Discussion of the 2020 financial statements is included in Part II, Item 7 of the Company's 2021 Annual Report on Form 10-K.